finbourne/identity-sdk-java/sdk/docs/IdentityProviderApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // IdentityProviderApi apiInstance = apiFactory.build(IdentityProviderApi.class);

         IdentityProviderApi apiInstance = ApiFactoryBuilder.build(fileName).build(IdentityProviderApi.class);
         String apiTokenAction = "apiTokenAction_example"; // String | The action to take.
 For the API token.
 Defaults to \"ensure\"
         OffsetDateTime oldApiTokenDeactivation = OffsetDateTime.now(); // OffsetDateTime | Optional deactivation date for the old API token.
 Only used if apiTokenAction is \"regenerate\" try {
+            // uncomment the below to set overrides at the request level
+            // AddScimResponse result = apiInstance.addScim(apiTokenAction, oldApiTokenDeactivation).execute(opts);

             AddScimResponse result = apiInstance.addScim(apiTokenAction, oldApiTokenDeactivation).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {